Want to know which Hyundai Kona years excel and which fall short?

 Best & Worst Years for Hyundai Kona 1st Generation (2018-Present)

 The first-gen Kona hit the streets with a bang.
-It caught eyes with its modern design, pleasurable driving experience, and a lineup of engine options – including an eco-friendly electric version for the environmentally-minded drivers out there.
+It caught eyes with its contemporary design, enjoyable driving experience, and a lineup of engine options – including an eco-friendly electric version for the environmentally-minded drivers out there.

 In this generation, 2018 and 2021-2023 stand out as the best of the bunch.
 On the flip side, you might want to think twice about the 2019 and 2020 versions.